Christmas Pyramid at the Christmas Market in Basel, Switzerland

 Weihnachtsmarkt Münsterplatz, Münsterplatz, 4001 Basel

-Dates: November 28 – December 22, 2024
+Dates: November 27 – December 22, 2025

 Time: daily from 11 am to 8.30 pm

-(closes at 6 pm on 12/23/23)
+(closes at 6 pm on 12/23/25)

 Adväntsgass im Glaibasel

-Located just a short train ride from Basel Minster, the Rheinfelder Weihnachtsmarkt is charming market that is not to be missed.
+Located just a short train ride from Basel Minster, the Rheinfelder Weihnachtsmarkt is a charming market that is not to be missed.
 With over 50 stalls selling handmade crafts and delicious treats, this market is perfect for those looking to escape the crowds.
 Be sure to try a steaming bowl of Swiss fondue, a traditional Swiss dish with Gruyère cheese.

 Location: Verein Adväntsgass im Glaibasel, Sägergässlein 5, 4058 Basel

-Dates: November 28 – December 23, 2024
+Dates: November 27 – December 23, 2025

-Time: Throughout the week: 5 pm–10 pm
+Time: Monday – Thursday: 5 pm–10 pm

 On Saturdays: 2 pm–10 pm